-The Corporation's products as well as its manufacturing and service activities are subject to environmental regulations by federal, provincial and local authorities in Canada as well as local regulatory authorities having jurisdiction over the Corporation's operations outside of Canada.
-In addition, the Corporation has established, and it periodically updates a health, safety and environment policy (the "HSE Policy") that defines the Corporation's vision for its worldwide operations.
-This HSE Policy was updated in the 2009 fiscal year.
-It was reviewed and confirmed in January 2013.
-Consistent with this policy, a HSE Compliance Audit program has been put in place throughout the Corporation to ascertain material compliance of its manufacturing and service activities to all applicable HSE laws and regulations.
-Also, to prevent pollution and minimize environmental risks, the Corporation has deployed the ISO 14001 Standard to its production and services locations.
-To date, 100% of the Corporation's locations having over 150 employees have been certified by outside bodies according to the ISO 14001 Standard for Environmental Management and to the OSHAS 18001 Standard for Health and Safety Management.
-All German and several other European Transportation sites also are registered under the European Union Eco-Management and Audit Scheme approach.
+The Corporation's products as well as its manufacturing and services activities are subject to environmental regulations by federal, provincial and local authorities in Canada as well as local regulatory authorities with jurisdiction over the Corporation's operations outside of Canada.
+In addition, the Corporation has established and periodically updates its Health, Safety and Environment policy (the "HSE Policy") that defines the Corporation's vision for its worldwide operations.
+Consistent with this policy, a HSE Compliance Audit program has been implemented throughout the Corporation to ascertain material compliance of its manufacturing and services activities to all applicable HSE laws and regulations.
+Also, to prevent pollution and minimize environmental risks, the Corporation has deployed the ISO 14001 Standard to its manufacturing and services locations.
+To date, 100% of the Corporation's locations with over 150 employees have been certified by external parties according to the ISO 14001 Standard for Environmental Management and to the OSHAS 18001 Standard for Health and Safety Management.
+All German and several other European Transportation sites are also registered under the European Union Eco-Management and Audit Scheme approach.
 Consistent with its policy stressing environmental responsibility and its desire to maintain legal compliance, the Corporation routinely procures, installs and operates pollution control devices, such as wastewater treatment plants, groundwater monitoring devices, air strippers or separators, and incinerators at new and existing facilities constructed or upgraded in the normal course of business.
 In line with the requirements set by the ISO 14001 Standard, imminent environmental laws and regulations are tracked and assessed on a regular basis.
 Future capital expenditures for pollution control systems resulting from these imminent regulatory requirements are not expected to have a material effect on the Corporation's consolidated financial position.

-The Corporation's regulatory risks associated with climate change generally fall under the national and local requirements being implemented by each jurisdiction where the Corporation carries out its activities.
+The Corporation's regulatory risks associated with climate change generally fall under the national and local requirements implemented by each jurisdiction where the Corporation is present.
 Most countries where the Corporation carries out manufacturing activities are at various stages of developing binding emission allocations and trading schemes.
-During 2013, the Corporation's climate change regulatory risks mainly fell under its obligations to the European Union Emission Trading Scheme, the United Kingdom Climate Change Agreement and to the United Kingdom Carbon Reduction Commitment named the CRC Energy Efficiency Scheme (launched in April 2010).
+During 2014, the Corporation's regulatory risks associated with climate change mainly fell under its obligations to the European Union Emission Trading Scheme, the United Kingdom Climate Change Agreement, the United Kingdom Carbon Reduction Commitment named the CRC Energy Efficiency Scheme (launched in April 2010) and the Québec carbon market trading scheme.
 To date, the impact on the Corporation has been non-material.
 The Corporation continues to monitor risks associated with energy efficiency legislation, carbon or energy taxes, industry standards and other carbon trading mechanisms related to both its activities and products.

-During 2013, the Corporation continued working on a new European regulation that was adopted in year 2007, i.e. the Registration Evaluation Authorization and Restriction of Chemicals ("REACh").
-The Corporation, through its two reportable segments, has implemented mechanisms to ascertain compliance of its products and operations with the registration phase of REACh.
-The Corporation continues to monitor the next phases of the REACh implementation in order to ensure full compliance.
+During 2014, the Corporation continued working on meeting a European regulation adopted in 2007, the Registration Evaluation Authorization and Restriction of Chemicals ("REACh").
+The Corporation, through its reportable segments, has implemented mechanisms to ascertain compliance of its products and operations with the registration phase of REACh.
+The Corporation continues to monitor the next phases of REACh implementation in order to ensure full compliance.
 This regulation is not expected to have a material effect on the Corporation's financial position.

-European Union Trading Scheme (EU ETS)
+European Union Emissions Trading Scheme

-During 2013, one site of the Corporation qualified for the EU Allocation Programs but these allocations did not present a material risk to the Corporation, as the site did not exceed the applicable allocations, the Corporation did not have to purchase carbon credits.
+During 2014, one of the Corporation's site qualified for the EU Allocation Programs but as this site did not exceed the applicable allocations, they did not present a material risk and the Corporation did not have to purchase carbon credits.